What should you expect?

 • Sometimes we have an opening and/or closing chant (such as “Om”) and sometimes we don’t.

-• We incorporate yoga philosophy but we do not incorporate any type of religious philosophy.
-(Yoga is a non-denominational practice.)
+• The studio is non-denominational but also all-accepting.
+We incorporate yoga philosophy but we do not incorporate any type of religious philosophy.

 • Classes can range in size between 2 and 20 people but we always have space for everyone.